Olatubosun/rocksdb.docs/WritePrepared-Transactions.md

 Special care needs to be taken if there is a live snapshot after `prepare_seq` but before the sequence number of the newly written value since they might end up assuming the rolled back value is actually committed, as they will not find it in OldPrepared if `max_evicted_seq` advances the `prepare_seq`.
 This is currently not an issue with the way we do rollbacks of prepared transactions in MySQL: a prepared transaction could be rolled back only a crash and before new transactions start, which implies that there is no live snapshot at the time of rollback.
 We will soon extend the implementation of rollback to also cover live snapshots, a feature that will be a must for transaction run under _WriteUnprepared_ write policy.

+_Update_: since this [commit](https://github.com/facebook/rocksdb/commit/bb2a2ec7313e9af648fc9ac613289e18ed019eb0) rollback works with live snapshots as well.

 ## Atomic Commit

 During a commit, a commit marker is written to the WAL and also a commit entry is added to the _CommitCache_.
 These two needs to be done atomically otherwise a reading transaction at one point might miss the update into the _CommitCache_ but later sees that.
 We achieve that by updating the _CommitCache_ before publishing the sequence number of the commit entry.
 In this way, if a reading snapshot can see the commit sequence number it is guaranteed that the _CommitCache_ is already updated as well.
 This is done via a `PreReleaseCallback` that is added to `::WriteImpl` logic for this purpose.

+When we have two write queue (`two_write_queues`=`true`) then the primary write queue can write to both WAL and memtbale and the 2nd one can write only to the WAL, which will be used for writing the commit marker in `WritePrepared` transactions.
+So in this case the primary queue could update the last sequence number while the 2nd queue has not written the commit marker yet.
+To avoid such concurrency issue we introduce the notion of last published sequence number, which will be used when taking a snapshot.
+When we have one write queue, this is the same as the last sequence number and when we have two write queues this is the last committed entry (either a commit marker or a write batch without 2pc).
+To avoid race condition for updating the last published sequence number, we always do that from the 2nd queue.
+This means that non-2PC transactions which always go to the first write queue need to do a 2nd dummy write to the 2nd queue just to publish the sequence number.

 ## Flush/Compaction

 We provide a `IsInSnapshot(prepare_seq, commit_seq)` interface on top of the _CommitCache_ and related data structures, which can be used by the reading transactions.
 Flush/Compaction threads are also considered a reader and use the same API to figure which versions can be safely garbage collected without affecting the live snapshots.

+## Duplicate keys

+WritePrepared writes all data of the same write batch with the same sequence number.
+This is assuming that there is no duplicate key in the write batch.
+To be able to handle duplicate keys, we divide a write batch to multiple sub-batches, one after each duplicate key.
+The memtable returns false if it receives a key with the same sequence number.
+The mentable inserter then advances the sequence number and tries again.

+The limitation with this approach is that the write process needs to know the number of sub-batches beforehand so that it could allocate the sequence numbers for each write accordingly.
+When using transaction API this is done cheaply via the index of WriteBatchWithIndex as it already has mechanisms to detect duplicate insertions.
+When calling `::CommitBatch` to write a batch directly to the DB, however, the DB has to pay the cost of iterating over the write batch and count the number of sub-patches.
+This would result into a non-negligible overhead if there are many of such writes.

+Detecting duplicate keys requires knowing the comparator of the column family (cf).
+If a cf is dropped, we need to first make sure that the WAL does not have an entry belonging to that cf. Otherwise if the DB crashes afterwards the recovery process will see the entry but does not have the comparator to tell whether it is a duplicate.

 # Optimizations